openshift/enhancements/enhancements/installer/vsphere-ipi-zonal.md

 	// +kubebuilder:validation:Required
 	Region string `json:"region"`

+	// regionType defines the type of region that is used for this failure domain.
+The current available options
+	// are ComputeCluster and Datacenter.
+	// +openshift:validation:FeatureGateAwareEnum:featureGate=VSphereHostVMGroupZonal,enum=ComputeCluster;Datacenter
+	// +kubebuilder:validation:MinLength=9
+	// +kubebuilder:validation:MaxLength=14
+	// +kubebuilder:validation:Optional
+	// +optional
+	RegionType string `json:"regionType,omitempty"`

 	// zone defines the name of a zone tag that will
 	// be attached to a vCenter cluster.
 The tag
 	// category in vCenter must be named openshift-zone.